sectalks/sectalks.github.io/sydney.md

 Details of upcoming session will be sent to members mailing list and also posted on our [Meetup group](http://www.meetup.com/SecTalks/).

+# Looking to present?

+If you would like to present at SecTalks meetup, fill up [this](http://j.mp/sectalkscfp) form.

 # How to join

 We always like to get more awesome people in.